 - A forum for the exchange of ideas relevant to the community

-In 1970, Jefferson Cable Corporation began a community access television channel in Charlottesville, WJCC Cablevision Channel 11, for both government and public interest programming.
-Ultimately making the move to channel 10, thousands of hours of television would be produced over the next two decades.
+In 1970, Jefferson Cable Corporation began two local television channels in Charlottesville, Cablevision 10 and WCJJ Cablevision 11, for programming of local origination.
+Both would serve as the first local television channels in Charlottesville.
+While Channel 11 aired old movies, Channel 10 was the community channel, and thousands of hours of television would be produced over the next two decades.

 In 1993, Adelphia Communications purchased the existing cable system.
-The City and Adelphia Cable signed a franchise agreement, providing for the addition of two stations on Channels 13 and 14.
-Production resumed in the original studios on West Main Street in Charlottesville, and the stations quickly grew with strong support from advocates Meredith Richards and Mitch Van Yahres.
+The City and Adelphia Cable signed a new franchise agreement, providing for the addition of two channels on 13 and 14.
+Production resumed in the original studio facility at 324 West Main Street in Charlottesville, and the channels quickly grew with strong support from advocates Meredith Richards and Mitch Van Yahres.

 The Charlottesville Community Media Center offers annual memberships to citizens and organizations, providing full access to these production facilities as well as airtime on CPA-TV.
 Multimedia training is offered by City staff and online training modules are provided by skilled professionals.

 CPA-TV maintains an office in the Charlottesville Community Media Center.
-If you have any questions or concerns regarding CPA-TV programming, please contact David Dillehunt, Deputy Director of Communications & Public Engagement at 434-977-0713.
+If you have any questions or concerns regarding CPA-TV programming, please contact David Dillehunt at 434-977-0713.